Google Polymer

 This is a basic Polymer repository.
 The repository of custom elements have even more and fascinating elements.
 These elements are not essentially based on Polymer but they are compatible, that is the magic of web components.

 Polymer Starter Kit is a basic application skeleton, with material design, responsive layout, routine functionality and offline coaching via the service worker API.
-Web components provided by Polymer have custom elements that can be used to mark up the app.
+Polymer provides web components with custom elements that developers can use to mark up the app.

 Team of Krify understands the process of website development and mobile applications development from scratch.
 We have developed award-winning solutions that became popular and has helped our client to achieve their goals.
 We core competency includes innovative and competitive Mobile Apps, Websites and Web Apps development.